 Balancing the need for some drying with regular dampness takes some practice.

 Calathea plants do need to dry out slightly between watering cycles.
-Touching the top two inches of soil with your fingers and wait until they’re beginning to dry out but aren’t stiff or fluffy yet.
+Touching the top two inches of soil with your fingers, wait until they’re beginning to dry out but aren’t stiff or fluffy yet.

 Don’t wait until the calathea plant wilts, droops, or starts losing color, or it may take weeks to recover.

-The finger test will tell you when the top two inches are drying but not yet wholly bone dry.
-This is essential to know when to add more water.
+The finger test will tell you when the top two inches are drying but not wholly bone dry.
+This is my personal technique and, by far, the most straightforward method.

-Moisture meters can work well, but you’ll still have to figure out what measurements correspond to the plant’s needs based on touching the soil as well.
+Moisture meters can work well, but you’ll still have to determine what measurements correspond to the plant’s needs based on touching the soil.

 Weight testing the plant is less effective since Calathea stays damp enough not to change weight much when drying.